volt-protocol/whitepaper/README.md

 # ⚡VOLT⚡
-Volt Protocol is an interest bearing digital currency or blockchain savings account built on Ethereum and powered by a novel market governance infrastructure.
+Volt Protocol is a decentralized savings and credit system built on Ethereum.
+VOLT is the USD-denominated yield bearing stablecoin.

 The central premise of VOLT is that system parameters should be governed by market forces rather than votes wherever possible, and protected by checks and balances otherwise.

+VOLT holders are lenders who earn the "VOLT rate", VCON holders are allocators who provide first loss capital and obtain leveraged exposure to yields.

 # Contents
 <details>